 Louis Kessler’s Jewish Genealogy Links – Mr. Kessler points out that there are thousands of web pages devoted to Jewish genealogy.
 He has provided links to those he feels are the greatest use to the most people.

-Jewish Link – Its goal is to provided a link to every Jewish link.
+Jewish Link – Its goal is to provide a link to every Jewish link.

 The Jewish History Resource Page – This site is maintained by the Hebrew University of Jerusalem and has worldwide links.